Icinga/icingaweb2/doc/80-Upgrading.md

 Specific version upgrades are described below.
 Please note that upgrades are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to Icinga Web 2 2.11.x

+* The Vagrant file and all its assets have been removed.

 ## Upgrading to Icinga Web 2 2.10.x

 **General**